nzev-0/user_behavior_sales_analysis/README.md

 2. Manually create a `data/raw/` directory
 3. Place the downloaded files into `data/raw/`

+Due to the large scale of the dataset, some intermediate results exceed Excel’s row limitations.
+Therefore, Excel outputs in this project are based on aggregated or sampled data rather than the full dataset.

 > Note: The `data/raw/` directory is intentionally ignored by git and will not appear after cloning this repository.

 ## 3. Project Structure

 user_behavior_sales_analysis/
 ├── data/
 │   ├── raw/               # Raw data (ignored by git)
-│   └── processed/        # Cleaned and processed datasets
+│   └── processed/         # Processed datasets (CSV outputs)
-├── notebooks/            # Jupyter notebooks for EDA ├── sql/                  # SQL analysis scripts
-├── excel/                # Excel-based analysis (optional)
-├── power_bi/             # Power BI dashboards and reports
-├── requirements.txt      # Python dependencies
+├── notebooks/             # Jupyter notebooks (step-by-step learning and EDA) ├── sql/                   # SQL scripts for data aggregation ├── excel/                 # Excel summary outputs (business-ready tables) ├── power_bi/              # Power BI dashboards and reports ├── requirements.txt       # Python dependencies
 └── README.md

 ## 4. Tech Stack